This tutorial is for Dojo 1.6 and may be out of date.

 Dojo's i18n system is documented in its own right, and worthy of its own tutorial,

-but we'll touch on it here just to show dojoConfig
+but we'll touch on it here just to show dojoConfig at work again.

 You can configure the locale to use for any widgets or localized content

-using Dojo's i18n infrastructure from dojoConfig
+using Dojo's i18n infrastructure from dojoConfig.

-option lets you override the default provided to Dojo
+The locale option lets you override the default provided to Dojo

 by your browser.
 A simple demo shows it at work: